arangodb/arangodb/Documentation/Books/Manual/Security/DC2DC/README.md

 # Datacenter to datacenter Security

-This Section includes information related to the _datacenter to datacenter replication_ security.
+This section includes information related to the _datacenter to datacenter replication_ security.

-For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapther.
+For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapter.

 ## Firewall settings